slava-kohut/R-Coursera-Getting-and-Cleaning-Data-Project-1/CodeBook.md

 **Step 2**
 ---
 A list of features is read from a file into `features`.
-Features that represent the measrements on the mean and standard deviation are extracted using the `grep` function supplied with a regular expression.
+The measurements on the mean and standard deviation are extracted from `data_set` using the `grep` function supplied with a regular expression.

 **Step 3**
 ---